The Round Up (1941 film)

 The Round Up is a 1941 American Western film directed by Lesley Selander and written by Harold Shumate.
 The film stars Richard Dix, Patricia Morison, Preston Foster, Don Wilson, Ruth Donnelly, Jerome Cowan and Douglass Dumbrille.
 The film was released on April 4, 1941, by Paramount Pictures.

 It is a remake of the 1920 silent film The Round-Up, and is noteworthy for casting Wilson (best known as Jack Benny's announcer) in a rare dramatic role as the tubby sheriff originally played by Roscoe Arbuckle.

 Plot

 At Janet Allen's wedding to Steve Payson, owner of the Sweetwater Cattle Ranch, her former fiancée Greg Lane, whom she thought dead, turns up.
-Greg disregards the fact she is now a married woman and tries to make love to her behind her husband's back.
+Greg disregards the fact she is now a married woman and tries to have sex with her behind her husband's back.

 Soon, on the Sweetwater ranch, against a background of Indian uprisings, rustlers, gun-running and bandits, the young bride is torn between loyalty to her husband and a burning love for her returned sweetheart.